 Home Care Partners also reports the incidence of falls is five times greater in the cognitively impaired, and those older adults are at an increased risk for sustaining a serious injury from a fall.
 One half of the fractures sustained by the cognitively impaired are to the femoral neck (hip fracture), which is three times greater than older adults who do not have cognitive impairments.
 The risk factors for people with dementia include poor balance and gait problems, and problems using assistive devices properly, such as canes or walkers.
 Individuals with dementia also face challenges in processing their surroundings or in knowing when or how to remove clutter or other obstacles.

 Live Free Home Health Care’s Clinical Director and Co-Owner, Jennifer Harvey RN BSN CDP, recently obtained her certification as a Dementia Practioner from the National Council of Certified Dementia Practitioners.
 Harvey has been educated in the highest standards of Alzheimer’s and dementia care, utilizing her certification to train LFHHC’s team of caregivers in order to provide confident, knowledgeable, and quality care for our clients.

-You can also click here if you are concerned a loved one is in need of assistance to maintain life at home.
+You can also download our Warning Signs That Care is Needed if you are concerned a loved one is in need of assistance to maintain life at home.